BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 DELIVERY AND INSTALLATION

-The map provided on the BJS website shows a selection of outdoor installation sites.
+The map provided on the BJS website shows the of outdoor installation sites.

 - Placement of sculptures will be allocated by a panel of experienced curators.